TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/Adding Deep Sleep/README.md

     device_class: ""
 ````

-This is important because *Home Assistant* shows the last known parameters, and if the board was sent to *deep sleep*, none of its user controls respond anymore.
-That's expected since a system in *deep sleep* is essentially *turned off*, but *Home Assistant* should report the fact that the system is currently *sleeping* - which is what this sensor does.
+This is important because *Home Assistant* shows the last known sensor values, and if the board was sent to *deep sleep*, even though the system seems to still be online in the *Home Assistant* dashboard, none of its user controls respond.
+That's of course expected since a system in *deep sleep* is essentially *turned off*, but *Home Assistant* should at least report the fact that the system is currently *sleeping* - which is what this sensor does.
 It also reports *why* the system is *sleeping*.

 <img src="images/lilygo_t_display_deep_ha2-t.png" width="30%" height="30%" />